-The above research and development costs include \$1.7 million and \$6.7 million of costs for CoFlow for the three months and year ended March 31, 2021, respectively, lower than the same periods of the previous fiscal year (\$2.2 million and \$8.7 million, respectively), primarily due to the application of the CEWS benefit against CoFlow salaries and wages.
+The above research and development costs include \$1.8 million and \$7.4 million of costs for CoFlow for the three months and year ended March 31, 2022, respectively, up from \$1.7 million and \$6.7 million in the same periods of the previous fiscal year, primarily due to lower CEWS benefits in the current year.
 See discussion under "Commitments, Off Balance Sheet Items and Transactions with Related Parties".

-Research and development costs for the three months and year ended March 31, 2021 decreased by 16% and 21%, respectively, compared to the same periods of the previous fiscal year, mainly due to the CEWS benefits and salary reductions.
-This decrease was partially offset by lower SR&ED credits.

-SR&ED credits decreased by 63% and 56% for the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year, due to the elimination of the Alberta SR&ED credit and also due to the CEWS benefit lowering salary expense.
+Research and development costs for the three months and year ended March 31, 2022 increased by 2% and 10%, respectively, compared to the same periods of the previous fiscal year, primarily due to lower CEWS benefits.
+SR&ED credits increased by 78% and 31% for the three months and year ended March 31, 2022, compared to the same periods of the previous fiscal year, due to lower CEWS benefits (CEWS benefits decrease SRE&D-eligible wages).